-Trusted Module $o_1 \rightarrow QueryInterface(\langle iid_2 \rangle, \&o_2);$ $o_2 \rightarrow GetOptions(...);$ $o_2 \rightarrow Release();$ invoking its methods (lines 3-5).
+While executing Show, the trusted system module separately manipulates object $o_1$ , including calling its QueryInterface method to obtain a new interface $o_2$ for the object, and invoking its methods (lines 3-5).
 Once the user has finished interacting with the dialog and it closes, the untrusted module calls $o_1$ 's GetResult method to obtain an IShellItem interface $o_3$ whose GetDisplayName method discloses the user's file selection (lines 6-7).
 Finally, the untrusted module releases the shared objects (lines 8-9).

-Listing 2.1.
+Listing 3.1.
 Code that opens a file-save dialog box

 Safely supporting this interaction is highly problematic for CFI frameworks.
-All method calls in Listing 2.1 target non-exported functions located in trusted system libraries.
+All method calls in Listing 3.1 target non-exported functions located in trusted system libraries.
 The function entry points are only divulged to untrusted modules at runtime within vtables of shared object data structures produced by trusted modules.
 By default, most CFI policies block such control-flows as indistinguishable from control-flow hijacking attacks.